openstack-k8s-operators/edpm-ansible/docs/source/usage.rst

 ++++++++++++++++++++++++

 Plabyooks should import roles whole, not only import specific subset of tasks.
-Situations when this is neccessary indicate inappropriate problem decomposition and could point towards need for refactoring.
+Situations when this is necessary indicate inappropriate problem decomposition and could point towards need for refactoring.

-Roles must be invoked using their FQN, in order to preven potential collisions and to clarify collection dependencies.
+Roles must be invoked using their FQN, in order to prevent potential collisions and to clarify collection dependencies.

-Only variables that don't have appropriate defaults should be set explicitly in the role invokation.
+Only variables that don't have appropriate defaults should be set explicitly in the role invocation.
 The notable exception being repeated use of the same role within the playbook, when it may be more beneficial, from the maintenance perspective, to explicitly set other variables.

-The role invokation in a playbook is analogous to call of function in other languages.
+The role invocation in a playbook is analogous to call of function in other languages.
-However, output of one role shouldn't impact operations of other roles, not including cases when role exectuion fails.
+However, output of one role shouldn't impact operations of other roles, not including cases when role execution fails.

 Roles must not be imported using the plain `include`_ module, as it has been deprecated.
 Instead the `roles`_ keyword should be used on the playbook level when possible.